openrightorg/openrightorg.github.io/README.md

     possible free knowledge exchange at any time.
   - DMCA law criminalizes the removal DRM mechanisms.

-### Hypocracy about Public Domain
+### Hypocrisy about Public Domain

-Big media companies often benefit from public domain material, then are motivated to never release anything, including public domain derivitives into the public domain.
-The bigest example is Disney.
+Big media companies often benefit from public domain material, then are motivated to never release anything, including public domain derivatives into the public domain.
+The biggest example is Disney.

 #### Pinocchio
   - Original work: 1883